 - The application is analyzed by the platform.
 If the application is accepted, the platform returns a funding proposal to the student, including repayment schedule, interest rate, and amount.

-- If the funding proposal is accepted, the loan agreement is finalized with the necessary information.
+- If the funding proposal is accepted, the loan agreement is finalised with the necessary information.

 - The loan is made available for investors on the marketplace of the platform.